Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 When does a solo founder need payroll?

-Scenario 1: S-Corp election.
-A single-member LLC that elects S-Corp status must pay the owner a reasonable salary through payroll.
-This is not optional — the IRS requires it.
-Gusto's Solo plan ($49/mo + $6/mo) is designed specifically for this use case.
-Neither Deel nor Remote serve this function.
+S-Corp election.
+If your LLC elects S-Corp status, you must pay yourself a reasonable salary through payroll.
+The IRS requires it.
+Gusto's Solo plan ($49/mo + $6/mo) handles this.
+Deel and Remote don't.

-Scenario 2: First US hire.
-The founder hires a part-time operations person or developer based in the US.
-That person is a W-2 employee, which means federal income tax withholding, FICA, state unemployment tax, and quarterly filings.
-Gusto handles this automatically.
-Deel can process US payroll but lacks Gusto's depth in benefits and state tax registration.
+First US hire.
+You bring on a part-time ops person or developer based in the US.
+That's a W-2 employee: federal income tax withholding, FICA, state unemployment tax, quarterly filings.
+Gusto automates all of it.
+Deel can technically run US payroll, but it lacks Gusto's depth on benefits and state tax registration.

-Scenario 3: First international hire.
-The founder works with a developer in the Philippines who has been on a contractor agreement for 8 months.
-The developer works full-time, uses the founder's tools, and has no other clients.
-Under Philippine labor law and IRS classification rules, that relationship has the characteristics of employment.
-Converting the contractor to an employee through an EOR eliminates the misclassification liability.
-This is where Deel and Remote operate.
+First international hire.
+Say you've been working with a developer in the Philippines on a contractor agreement for 8 months.
+They work full-time, use your tools, have no other clients.
+Under Philippine labor law and IRS classification rules, that looks like employment.
+Converting them to an employee through an EOR removes the misclassification liability.
+That's where Deel and Remote come in.

 How does your structure score?